jrashdi/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_01_prepare_lab_environment.md

 1. Deselect **Automatically create a password** and **Require this user to change their password when they first sign in**.

-1. Enter a password that meets the complexity requirements and you will remember for later in the lab, e.g. the password of “Lab User” from MS720-CLIENT01.
+1. Enter a password that meets the complexity requirements and you will remember for later in the lab, e.g. the password of “Admin” from MS720-CLIENT01.

 1. Press **Reset password**.